Xena: Subsequent travels and hardships

-Gabrielle and Xena become best friends, soulmates and indeed constant companions over the many adventures that follow.
-Each of the women learns from the other; Gabrielle becomes a warrior on behalf of good (not evil), while Xena develops a softer and more loving personality to balance her warrior's heart.
-Xena's subsequent life is marred by many tragedies.
-Her son Solan, who never came to know her as his mother, is killed by Hope, Gabrielle's demonic child, (with the help of Callisto); and Xena nearly loses Gabrielle more than once.
+Gabrielle and Xena become best friends and constant companions over the many adventures that follow.
+Each of the women learns from the other; Gabrielle becomes a warrior on behalf of good, while Xena develops a softer and more loving personality to balance her warrior's heart.
+Xena's life is marred by many tragedies.
+Her son Solan, who never came to know her as his mother, is killed by Hope, Gabrielle's demonic child, (with the help of Callisto); and Gabrielle nearly dies many times.

 The instances where Xena and Gabrielle almost part ways tend to result from the outside manipulations of others.
-The most serious of these is, of course, the death of Xena's son at the hands of Gabrielle's demonic child, Hope.
-After this, Gabrielle, consumed with grief, journeys to stay with the Amazons.
-Xena, in turn, locates her and tries to take Gabrielle's life by throwing her over a cliff while she is in a weakened state.
-Xena fails in doing this, and subsequently, both women reconcile with the help of the spirit of Xena's son Solan.
-Specifically, Solan creates the land of Illusia wherein, through music, both women express their grief and anger, not so much with each other, but with the traumas they have each endured.
-It is here that Xena confesses that she did indeed kill Ming Tien because he turned evil and killed his mother Lao Ma.
-Xena admits to Solan that she is his mother and sings to him, asking forgiveness.
-After this, they travel together again.
+After Gabrielle's demonic daughter Hope kills Xena's son, Gabrielle, consumed with grief, journeys to stay with the Amazons.
+Xena locates her and tries to kill Gabrielle by throwing her over a cliff while she is in a weakened state.
+Xena fails and both women reconcile with the help of Solan's spirit.
+Solan creates the land of Illusia wherein, through music, both women express their grief and anger at each other and the traumas they have endured.
+Xena confesses that she did indeed kill Ming T'ien because he killed his mother Lao Ma.
+Xena admits to Solan that she is his mother and asks his forgiveness.

 Enemies

-Soon after the start of her journeys with Gabrielle, Xena runs into Ares, who has evidently known her since her warlord days and he tries to seduce her into joining him as his Warrior Queen, efforts that she repeatedly thwarts.
-She also encounters a formidable warrior woman named Callisto, whose family was killed by Xena's army years ago.
+Soon after the start of her journeys with Gabrielle, Xena runs into Ares, who has known her since her warlord days and he tries to seduce her into joining him as his Warrior Queen, which she repeatedly thwarts.
+She also encounters a formidable warrior woman named Callisto, whose family was killed by Xena's army years ago and has since vowed her revenge.